LuckyIntel/LuckyIntel/README.md

   <h2>Devlog or something.</h2>
   <p>On my way to update some of the older repos!

-  Knows some frameworks like OpenGL and PyTorch a little bit!
+  I know some frameworks like OpenGL and PyTorch a little bit!

   Using C/C++, JavaScript and Python mainly for projects!
   </p>